platformsh/platformsh-docs/sites/friday/src/learn/tutorials/migrating/platformsh.md

 ---
 title: "Migrate your site from Platform.sh to {{% vendor/name %}}"
 sidebarTitle: From Platform.sh
-description: Migrate your project from Platform.sh to {{% vendor/name %}} .
+weight: -150
+description: "{{% vendor/name %}} is built on Platform.sh, and only requires a few additional considerations to migrate."
 ---

 Starting from an existing Platform.sh project, follow these steps to amend your project YAML configuration